PhilipCastiglione/philipcastiglione.github.io/README.md

 # TODO

-Remaining tasks:
+Styling:

-1. loading gifs
+1. loading gifs & no drop down footer

+# Articles

+Written:

+1. What is Intelligence?
+16/9/16

+Underway:

+To Write:

-1. refine content on intelligence article
+1. approaches to creating intelligence
+1. specific environments and goals that we care about article
+1. specific environments and goals for training/testing/measuring article